traPtitech/traefik-forward-auth/README.md

 Please note: For Auth Host mode to work, you must ensure that requests to your auth-host are routed to the traefik-forward-auth container, as demonstrated with the service labels in the [docker-compose-auth.yml](examples/traefik-v2/swarm/docker-compose-auth-host.yml) example and the [ingressroute resource](examples/traefik-v2/kubernetes/advanced-separate-pod/traefik-forward-auth/ingress.yaml) in a kubernetes example.

+### Logging in

+The service provides an endpoint to allow users to explicitly login.
+This behavior is achieved by setting "rules.<name>.action" option to `login`.

+This action only makes sense for the `soft-auth` mode.

+You can set `redirect` query parameter to redirect on login (defaults to `/`).

 ### Logging Out

-The service provides an endpoint to clear a users session and "log them out".
-The path is created by appending `/logout` to your configured `path` and so with the default settings it will be: `/_oauth/logout`.
+The service provides additional "mode" to clear a users session and "log them out".
+This behavior is achieved by setting "rules.<name>.action" option to `logout`.

 You can set `redirect` query parameter to redirect on logout (defaults to `/`).
 Note that the user will not have a valid auth cookie after being logged out.